1. The Painting

 - The smaller pictures went below and the larger works went on top.

-In the words of Jules Castagnary:
+But overall the critics were harsh.
+Take the words of Jules Castagnary:

 “Coming after the war and the terrible events of the past year, the show should have had an original and gripping make-up.
 Instead, it is absolutely devoid of character. […] You walk around there not knowing what country you're in or what year it is.
 It doesn't have the soul or life of France.”

 Many of the artworks were met with derision.
 For example, the art critic Louis Leroy described the paintings on display as